nealfennimore/octopress_blog/source/_posts/2014-08-09-hosting-octopress-automatically-with-aws-s3.markdown

 ---
 layout: post
-title: "Setting up Octopress with AWS"
+title: "Hosting Octopress automatically with AWS S3"
 date: 2014-08-09 02:13:15 -0400
 comments: true
-categories:
+categories: AWS
 ---

-Initial Setup
+###Initial Setup

-You’ll need to install GPG tools suite for this.
+You’ll need to install [GPG tools](https://gpgtools.org/gpgsuite.html) suite for this.
 Get that and then come back.

-Make sure you also have homebrew cause you’ll need it soon.
+Make sure you also have [homebrew](http://brew.sh/) cause you’ll need it soon.

-Now for AWS
+###Now for AWS

 Log into your AWS account, or make one if you don’t already.
-Log in and go to the IAM section and then create an access key for a user.
-MAKE SURE YOU DOWNLOAD THE SECRET KEY FILE.
-You’ll need it to install s3cmd, as it will have your AWS Secret Key.
+Log in and go to the IAM section and then create an access key for a user. **_Make sure you download the secret key file_**.
+You’ll need it to install s3cmd, as it will need your AWS Secret Key.

 You’ll also want to create a bucket in S3.
 Make sure it is the same name as your domain name you’re going to use (i.e. my bucket was named neal.codes as this domain is neal.codes).